- Summer: April 1

-- Completed applications submitted and completed by the deadline, will be considered by the Admissions Committee.
+- Applications submitted and completed by the deadline will be considered by the Admissions Committee.
 Applications submitted and/or completed after the deadline for one term will be reviewed on a space available basis; or for admissions into the next available term.

 - International students and students with international degrees must have transcripts evaluated for degree and grade equivalency to that of a regionally accredited US institution.
 See International Admissions.

 - All applicants to UNE must be able to understand and communicate in English to be admitted to the university.
 UNE accepts several methods of English Proficiency, see International Admissions.
 If an applicant cannot prove English Proficiency in another way, scores from the Test of English as a Foreign Language (TOEFL) are required and must be submitted as a part of the completed application.

 The Teacher Certification program and the TCP Admissions Committee in collaboration with the Office of Graduate and Professional Admissions reserve the right to make exceptions to the admissions criteria and to make changes or exceptions to policies and procedures, on a case by case basis, when it deems such a decision is necessary and appropriate.

-- Individuals who have full acceptance in the Teaching Certification Program can transfer up to, but no more than (6) education credits from other universities.
+- Individuals who have full acceptance in the Teaching Certification Program can transfer up to, but no more than six (6) education credits from other universities.

 - In-service or workshop-type courses that do not carry college credit will not be accepted for transfer equivalency.